gre/diaporama/README.md

 * `lessc`, to compile the LESS.
 * `yuicompressor`, to minimize the Javascript.
 * `docco`, to build the documentation.
 It is (currently) an NodeJS package

+You are not required to use the Makefile if you simply want to adapt Slider.js to your website (you can just edit the compiled CSS and Javascript which are still readable) but if you want to contribute to Slider.js by pull request please use it to keep all compiled files "synchronized" in a coherent state.

 TIPS
 ----